 Build accessible technology.
 Empower local communities.
 Activate social prosperity.

 Here’s who we are.

 Bak USA (pronounced “Back USA”) is a social enterprise that builds mobile computers in Buffalo, New York.
-A grassroots organization with a global reach, we are partnering with local agencies and industry leaders to build accessible technology, empower local communities, and activate social prosperity.
+A grassroots organization with a global reach, we are partnering with local agencies and industry leaders to build computers, empower people, and change the world.
 Our dream is to make mobile technologies accessible to every human being on earth.